tldr-pages/tldr/pages/linux/cgroups.md

 > Cgroups however is not a command, but rather a collection of commands, see the relevant pages below.
 > More information: <https://www.kernel.org/doc/Documentation/cgroup-v2.txt>.

-cgroups does not have man page. `cgcreate`, `cgexec`, and `cgclassify` are the tools collectively known as cgroups.
-These tools are used or responsible for management of `cgroup`.
-Please refer to the respective man pages for futher info.

 - Show the tldr page for `cgclassify`:

 `tldr cgclassify`